Search

 Third, we will facilitate your planning for the future.

 We will support student participation in various programs so that the dormitories are not just places that students live and study in, but also spaces where they can plan their future lives and enjoy themselves.
-We will provide opportunities for students to discover potential new interests and enrich their current ones through hobby classes, sports activities, webtoon creation, UCC production, and volunteer programs.
+We will provide opportunities for students to discover potential new interests and enrich their current ones through webtoon creation and UCC production programs.

-On behalf of Sungkyunkwan University’s dormitory staff, I promise to make every effort to ensure your time with us is safe, comfortable, and pleasant.
+Sungkyunkwan University’s dormitory staff will make every effort to ensure that your time with us is safe, comfortable, and pleasant.

 I sincerely wish your great success!